Zach Brown

-Zachary Vinzale Brown (born October 23, 1989) is a former American football linebacker.
-He played college football at University of North Carolina and was drafted by the Tennessee Titans in the second round of the 2012 NFL Draft.
-He has also played for the Buffalo Bills, where he made the Pro Bowl, Washington Redskins, Philadelphia Eagles, and Arizona Cardinals.
+Zachary Vinzale Brown (born October 23, 1989) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the North Carolina Tar Heels and was selected by the Tennessee Titans in the second round of the 2012 NFL draft.
+He also played for the Buffalo Bills, where he made the Pro Bowl, Washington Redskins, Philadelphia Eagles, and Arizona Cardinals.

-Early years
+Early life

 Track and field

 Brown was a standout football, wrestling and track athlete at Columbia (MD) Wilde Lake High School.
 In track, he captured the state class 3-A title in the 100 meters, with a time of 10.67 seconds, becoming one of a few athletes (Andre Martin 1992 100m & 200m; Matt Holthaus 1990 800m, 1600m & 3200m) in school history to win a state title in track.
 In the 200 meters, his best time was 21.52 seconds.
 Brown graduated from Wilde Lake in 2007.

 Brown also ran track and field for the North Carolina Tar Heels, where he recorded a personal best time of 6.72 seconds in the 60 meters.
 He also competed in the 200 meters, posting a best season time of 21.75 seconds.

-Also known because of his unusual size (6 ft 2 in and 248 lb) and speed for a linebacker, Brown recorded a time of 4.28 seconds time in the 40-yard dash while he was at North Carolina.
+Also known because of his unusual size (6 ft 1 in and 250 lb) and speed for a linebacker, Brown recorded a time of 4.28 seconds time in the 40-yard dash while he was at North Carolina.